 Students wishing to transfer from other institutions of higher education must comply with the requirements of application for admission into a degree program as outlined.
-In addition, transfer students wishing to transfer course work completed at another college or university, or by CLEP or Dantes, must request that an official transcript of previous college work be sent to the Admissions Office at Housatonic (hand-carried documents not accepted).
+In addition, transfer students wishing to transfer course work completed at another college or university, or by CLEP or Dantes, must request that an official transcript of previous college work be sent to the Admissions Office at Housatonic.
+Hand-carried documents, if unopened and sealed in original envelope, may be accepted.